WILDPHOTOS

 These days thanks to technology and client demands most photographers find themselves having to produce film as part of their deliverables.
 For many this is a frustrating necessity while others embrace it as an inspiring challenge and a critical component of their storytelling.
 How do you decide when the moment should be a still or film?
 Can you do it all or do you need a team?
 Is the future video or photography?

-This session is kindly sponsored by MPB.com.
+• This session was kindly sponsored by

 Under Our Feet